 Fig. 1 shows our latest humanoid TeenSize robots-the igus Humanoid Open Platform.
-It is based on the experiences made with our NimbRo Classic robots Dynaped and Copedo.
-The mechanical designs of each of our robots are focused on simplicity, modularity, mechanical robustness, and low weight.
+Our other previous generation humanoid TeenSize robot, Dynaped, is shown in Fig. 2.
+The mechanical designs of each of our robots are focused on the principles of simplicity, modularity, mechanical robustness, and low weight.